 Young people at the 2011 Camp session

-Last year the long running British Columbia Association of People who Stutter closed its doors, ending more than two decades of support and inspiration for people who stutter across the province (and beyond!).
+In 2016 the long running British Columbia Association of People who Stutter closed its doors, ending more than two decades of support and inspiration for people who stutter across the province (and beyond!)
 British Columbia still has help for people who stutter.
 Yet the immense contribution of BCAPS, started almost twenty-five years ago, is not forgotten.